Call us at

 • Early intervention, such as therapy and individualized education plans, can significantly improve outcomes for children with developmental delays.
 Ongoing support and accommodations are also crucial for their long-term success.

-Types of Developmental Delay
+Types of Developmental Delays In Children

 Fine motor skills refer to tasks that require precise movements, such as holding a toy or using a crayon.
 In contrast, gross motor skills involve more significant activities, like jumping or climbing stairs.
 Signs of motor skill delay may include a floppy or loose trunk and limbs.